Ph.D. Program in Communication and Media

 Our program provides assistance to all admitted students for the full five years of their study.
-We offer students a combination of fellowships, teaching assistantships and research assistantships that include a full tuition waiver for each term of enrollment, a stipend (ranging from $10,200 to $10,500 per term), and eligibility to participate in the University's health benefits program.
+We offer students a combination of fellowships, teaching assistantships and research assistantships that include a full tuition waiver for each term of enrollment, a stipend (approx. $12,000 per term), and eligibility to participate in the University's health benefits program.

 The department also offers Rackham Merit Fellowships (RMF) to students from culturally, geographically, or educationally underrepresented groups in our discipline or at the University.
 Currently, RMF funded students are provided with three academic years of fellowship funding and two academic years of teaching assistantships.

 For more on funding your graduate education, see Funding.